DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Differentiable Cloth Simulation

 \subsection{Gradients with Contact}

 While~\citet{Du21_DiffPD} have discussed extensively how to fuse backpropagation into the Projective Dynamics framework, its support of contact is limited to non-penetration conditions without a proper treatment on friction.
-On the other hand, other prior papers have provided solutions to deriving gradients with contacts governed by Signorini-Coulomb law, but they focus on either small-scale problems (e.g., rigid bodies in~\citet{De18_End2End}) or sparse contact events on a static ground only~\cite{Geilinger20_ADD}.
-Here, we present our differentiable cloth simulator that both inherits the speedup from Projective Dynamics and handles gradients with complicated contact events like self-collisions, which are largely overlooked in existing differentiable simulators but very common in cloth simulation.
+On the other hand, other prior papers have provided solutions to deriving gradients with contact governed by Signorini-Coulomb law, but they focus on either small-scale problems (e.g., rigid bodies in~\citet{De18_End2End}) or sparse contact events on a static ground only~\cite{Geilinger20_ADD}.
+Here, we present our differentiable cloth simulator that both inherits the speedup from PD and handles gradients with complicated contact events like self-collisions, which are overlooked in many existing differentiable simulators but common in cloth simulation.

-\paragraph{Differentiating implicit time integration with contact} We first rewrite the implicit time integration in Eqn. (\ref{eqn:implicit_with_contact}) by removing $\x_{n+1}$ and all inactive inequality constraints in Eqn. (\ref{eqn:contact_all}):
+\paragraph{Differentiating implicit time integration with contact} Consider the $n$-th time step in simulation with contact which takes as input $(\x_n, \vel_n)$ and computes $(\x_{n+1}, \vel_{n+1}, \rforce_{n+1}, \uu_{n+1})$ that satisfy Eqn. (\ref{eqn:implicit_with_contact}).
+In particular, for each contact node $j$, the forward simulation identifies which one of the contact conditions in Eqn. (\ref{eqn:contact_all}) applies to $(\rforce_{n+1,j}, \uu_{n+1,j})$.
+As an example, assuming a contact node $j$ satisfies Eqn. (\ref{eqn:contact_3}), its constraints can be summarized as follows:

-where $\Cmat(\uu, \rforce):\R^{3|\mathcal{C}_n|}\times\R^{3|\mathcal{C}_n|}\rightarrow\R^{3|\mathcal{C}_n|}$ encodes all the equality constraints in Eqn. (\ref{eqn:contact_all}) when $\x_{n+1}$ and $\vel_{n+1}$ are solved in forward simulation.
-The output dimension of $\Cmat$ is justified by the fact that each case in Eqn. (\ref{eqn:contact_all}) has exactly three equality conditions.
-By definition, $\Cmat_n$ is separable because the contact condition on each contact node depends on its own velocity and contact force only.
-Differentiating with respect to $\vel_n$ on both sides of the first equation gives
+where $(\cdot)_x$ and $(\cdot)_y$ extract the $x$ and $y$ components of a two-dimensional vector, respectively.
+The other two cases of Eqn. (\ref{eqn:contact_all}) similarly enforce three equality constraints ($\rforce_{n+1,j}=0$ for taking off and $\uu_{n+1,j}=0$ for sticking) and a number of inequality constraints on $(\rforce_{n+1,j}, \uu_{n+1,j})$.
+If the inequality constraint is inactive, slightly perturbing the inputs to the simulator will keep $(\rforce_{n+1,j},\uu_{n+1,j})$ inside its interior.
+Therefore, we can remove the inactive inequality when deducing the gradients during backpropagation.
+When the inequality constraint is active, the gradients of the simulation are not well defined because it represents corner cases that can be categorized into more than one contact types.
+These corner cases introduce non-smoothness to the simulator, but it is worth mentioning that they do not create discontinuities, just like the standard rectifier (ReLU) activation function is still continuous despite the non-smoothness at its turning point.